Skip to main content

 Not everyone reading this page needs the same thing.
 Here’s how to find your fit in 30 seconds.

-Best for direct-checkout with compounded tirzepatide
+Best for the lowest first-month price on compounded tirzepatide

-Eden — $249 first month, $329/mo ongoing
+Embody — $149 first month, $399/mo ongoing

 Best for tirzepatide without needles